CarlaSlattery/CarlaSlattery/README.md

 - 🏳️‍🌈 Pronouns: She/her
 - 👩‍❤️‍👩 Engaged to Lexi & proud pug-mummy to Frank 💍🐾
 - 🪚 In my spare time I like to make bad furniture, cook too much food and fret over how many books I want to read.
-- 🤝 If you think I could be a good fit for your project or company get in touch!
-I'd be especially interested to collaborate on work relating to access to healthcare/mental health causes, social justice, climate change and lgbtq+ & womens rights.
+- 🤝 If you think I could be a good fit for your project please get in touch!
+I'd be especially interested to collaborate on work relating to green issues, lgbtq+ & womens rights and access to physical and mental healthcare.

 <h3 align="center">Connect with me:</h3>